 Blogging in the Hair Restoration Industry: Is It Really All That Important?

-It’s 2019 and we’ve all heard the phrase “content is king.”
+We’ve all heard the phrase “content is king.”
 But is blogging really necessary?
 We’ve all heard the blogging is a powerful means of content marketing, but is it really that powerful?
 These are great questions that are very much overlooked by the majority of small business owners and salon and hair replacement studio owners in particular.

 Virtually all modern website design and development platforms include some sort of blogging platform.
 As an effective, long term marketing tool, a blog can be leveraged with enormous power to connect with and nurture prospects, and in developing authority and trust in you and your company.
 It can also help you to control the destiny and branding of your business in the digital world by dictating as much as possible what your online prospects see and understand about you rather than leaving it to others to define you.